Fast Variational Inference for Bayesian Factor Analysis in Single and Multi-Study Settings: Simulation Study

 \section{Simulation Study}

-To assess the accuracy and computational performance of the CAVI and SVI algorithms for FA (Section \ref{sec:BFA}) and MSFA (Section \ref{sec:MSFA}), we simulated different scenarios with varying numbers of subjects, variables, and studies.
-We compared the performance of the proposed algorithms (available at \href{https://github.com/blhansen/VI-MSFA}{github.com/blhansen/VI-MSFA}) with previously implemented Gibbs Sampler (GS) algorithms (available at \href{https://github.com/rdevito/MSFA}{github.com/rdevito/MSFA}), in terms of: 1) computation time measured in seconds, 2) maximum RAM usage in megabytes (Mb), and, 3) estimation accuracy of $\boldsymbol{\Sigma}=\boldsymbol{\Lambda}\boldsymbol{\Lambda}^\intercal+ \boldsymbol{\Psi}$ and $\boldsymbol{\Sigma}_s=\boldsymbol{\Phi}\boldsymbol{\Phi}^\intercal + \boldsymbol{\Lambda}_s\boldsymbol{\Lambda}_s^\intercal + \boldsymbol{\Psi}_s$ in the single and multi-study simulations, respectively.
-Computation time and RAM usage are monitored using the R package \texttt{peakRAM}~\citep{peakRAM}, while estimation accuracy is evaluated using the RV coefficient between the true, $\boldsymbol{\Sigma}$ or $\boldsymbol{\Sigma_s}$, and the estimated covariance matrices, $\widehat{\boldsymbol{\Sigma}}$ or $\widehat{\boldsymbol{\Sigma_s}}$.
+To assess the accuracy and computational performance of the CAVI and SVI algorithms for FA (\S \ref{sec:BFA}) and MSFA (\S \ref{sec:MSFA}), we simulated different scenarios with varying numbers of subjects, variables, and studies.
+We compared the performance of the proposed algorithms (available at \href{https://github.com/blhansen/VI-MSFA}{github.com/blhansen/VI-MSFA}) against several competitors, including the Gibbs Sampler (GS) and Expectation Conditional Maximization (ECM) algorithms (available at \href{https://github.com/rdevito/MSFA}{github.com/rdevito/MSFA}), the principal components based POET algorithm~\citep{fan_large_2013}, and the Automatic Differentiation Variational Inference (ADVI) algorithm~\citep{kucukelbir2017}, implemented in STAN~\citep{carpenter_stan_2017}.
+The algorithms were evaluated in terms of: 1) computation time measured in seconds, 2) maximum RAM usage in megabytes (Mb), and, 3) estimation accuracy of $\boldsymbol{\Sigma}=\boldsymbol{\Lambda}\boldsymbol{\Lambda}^\intercal+ \boldsymbol{\Psi}$ and $\boldsymbol{\Sigma}_s=\boldsymbol{\Phi}\boldsymbol{\Phi}^\intercal + \boldsymbol{\Lambda}_s\boldsymbol{\Lambda}_s^\intercal + \boldsymbol{\Psi}_s$ in the single and multi-study simulations, respectively.
+Computation time and RAM usage are monitored using the R package \texttt{peakRAM}~\citep{peakRAM}, while estimation accuracy is evaluated using the RV coefficient between the true, $\boldsymbol{\Sigma}$ or $\boldsymbol{\Sigma_s}$, and the estimated covariance matrices, $\widehat{\boldsymbol{\Sigma}}$ or $\widehat{\boldsymbol{\Sigma}_s}$.
 The RV coefficient is a measure of similarity between two matrices varying between 0 and 1 defined as

 An RV coefficient close to 1 (0) indicates strong similarity (dissimilarity) between the two matrices~\citep{robert_unifying_1976}.
+Additional metrics to evaluate estimation accuracy, including the Frobenius norm and L1 norm of the difference between the estimated covariance matrices and the ground truth, are provided in Supplementary~\S C (\tablename s~S3, S5, S7--S13).